trimstray/the-practical-linux-hardening-guide/README.md

 A few simple rules for this project:

-- this guide does not exhaust everything about Linux Hardening
+- this guide does not exhaust everything about Linux hardening
 - some hardening rules can be done better
 - you can think of it also as a checklist